Bienreti/os212/tips.md

 #### 8. Backup your virtual box image before doing some high risk assignment

 Later in the course, some part of the assignment will take about 15-30 minutes.
-If you fail that one, you must inevitably repeat the assign which can take hours to complete.
+If you fail that one, you must inevitably repeat the whole assignment if you don't do the backup which can take hours to complete.